CommonEvaluationPlatform/CEP/README.md

 * RHEL8:
   The following packages are required beyond the default RHEL8 install `sudo dnf install make git gcc-toolset-13-gcc-c++-13.1.1-4.3.el8.x86_64`

-  Additionally, even though the Cadence `checkSysConf` doesn't report it, you'll need to `sudo dnf install glibc.i686`
+  Additionally, even though the Cadence `checkSysConf` doesn't report it, you'll need to `sudo dnf install glibc.i686`.
+If you plan on running graphical cadence tools (e.g, simvision), you'll also need `sudo dnf install libXext.i686`.

   SELinux can interfere with the CEP CoSimulation.
 Either it should be set to permissive or more carefully crafted rules would need to be crafted.